Morant outplays Ball, Grizzlies rout Hornets 128-98 | WTOP

 Ja Morant had 16 points, eight assists, five rebounds and two blocks in less than 24 minutes of action, helping the Memphis Grizzlies to a 128-98 rout of LaMelo Ball and the Charlotte Hornets on Thursday night.
 Ball, the NBA rookie of the year last season, struggled with his shot finishing with 13 points on 5-of-17 shooting.

-Desmond Bane added 19 points and new Grizzlies center Steven Harris dominated the paint with 15 points and 16 rebounds against a Hornets team that played without starters Gordon Hayward and Mason Plumlee due to health and safety protocols and top reserve Kelly Oubre, who sat out with a sprained right ankle.
+Desmond Bane added 19 points and new Grizzlies center Steven Adams dominated the paint with 15 points and 16 rebounds against a Hornets team that played without starters Gordon Hayward and Mason Plumlee due to health and safety protocols and top reserve Kelly Oubre, who sat out with a sprained right ankle.

 Terry Rozier finished with 21 points to lead the Hornets, while rookie James Bouknight added 17 points.